 - Does it come with a charger?

-- Yes, a charging station is included with the Pro 3000.
+- Yes, a charging station is included with the 3000.

 - Can this be fixed to a wall?

-- The Pro 3000 charging station or brush head holder has not been designed to be fixed to a wall.
+- The Smart 3000 charging station or brush head holder has not been designed to be fixed to a wall.

 - Yes.
-The Pro 3000 is waterproof so if you choose you can use it in the shower.
+The 3000 is water resistant so if you choose you can use it in the shower.
 Avoid long periods of exposure to water and do not immerse in water.